faasm/faasm/README.md

 ### Clang

+So far Faasm has only been built with clang (although there's no reason not to use something else).
-I've only used clang to build faasm so far.
-There's a make target for it:
+There's a make target for installing clang at:

 ```
 make setup-clang